xrdocs/application-hosting/_tutorials/2016-07-09-using-iperf-netconf-to-affect-ospf-path-cost.md

 We're fully aware that most users would like to run things on their own laptop as they develop applications and test them.
 &nbsp;
-Owing to the slightly beefy requirements of IOS-XRv vagrant instances, running more than two vagrant instances may be a problem for most users.
+Owing to the slightly beefy requirements of IOS-XRv vagrant instances, running more than two vagrant instances at a time may be a problem for most users.
-So, we'll create our container app in a development vagrant instance first, save the app and then destroy the development instance before proceeding with the router topology.
+So, we'll create our container app in a development vagrant instance first, save the app and then destroy the development instance before proceeding with the 2 router topology.
 {: .notice--info}